rpietro/radius_agreement/radius.md

 The weighted kappa values for intraobserver reproducibility were 0.52 for the AO/ASIF.

+@arealis2014does

+Intraobserver agreement between X-ray and CT scan for the classification of distal radius fractures kappa=0.65 Inter-observer agreement when X-ray is used for the classification of distal radius fractures. – k= 0.299 Inter-observer agreement when CT scan is used for the classification of distal radius fractures. – k= 0.299

 To the best of our knowledge, this is the first study creating a computerized adaptive test for the AO radius fracture classification.
 We found that

 <!-- inter-observer reliability